mozilla/addons-server/docs/topics/api/addons.rst

 .. note::

-    These APIs are experimental and are currently being worked on.
-Endpoints may change without warning.
-Consider the :ref:`v3 API<api-stable-v3>` if you need stability.
-The only authentication method available at the moment is :ref:`the internal one<api-auth-internal>`.
+    These APIs are not frozen and can change at any time without warning.
+    See :ref:`the API versions available<api-versions-list>` for alternatives if you need stability.
+    The only authentication method available at
+    the moment is :ref:`the internal one<api-auth-internal>`.

 --------